Benjaminyiu/group114_project/README.md

 Compilation and execution instructions: Using the bash shell, input 'make game' in the game file directory.
 Optional input of 'make clean' can remove intermediate object files.
 Then input './game' to load the game executable.
 P.S.
 To facilitate testing, a test file named cheatboard.txt is generated showing the locations of mines represented by 0.
 Commenting out lines 237, 246, 252, 255 and 257 in main_page.cpp can remove the generation of cheatboard.txt.

+Testing of program and generation of sample input/output files are done in academy11 server.